-On May 18, 1998’s edition of Monday Night Raw, Val Venis debuted in Baltimore, Maryland, to a booming crowd ovation in one of, if not, the loudest debut crowd reaction in professional wrestling history where he defeated 2 Cold Scorpio.
+On May 18, 1998’s edition of Monday Night Raw, Val Venis debuted in Baltimore, Maryland, to a booming crowd ovation in one of the loudest debut crowd reactions in professional wrestling history.
+In the match, he defeated 2 Cold Scorpio.

 His first major storyline was having an affair with the wife of Yamaguchi-San, the manager of the foreign stable Kaientai, which resulted in a near castration for Venis if not for the help of a cold butcher’s block causing "a little shrinkage," and assistance from his friend John Wayne Bobbitt, a man who was legitimately castrated by his wife.
 This angle would give us one of the Attitude Era’s most memorable soundbites as Yamaguchi-San threatened he would.
 ‘Choppy choppy his pee-pee.’

 While in the WWE, Venis would win the European, Intercontinental, and Tag Team Championships.
-The gimmick turned out to be a blessing and a curse, however, as it was said by Bruce Prichard and even Sean Morley himself that the Val Venis character would pigeonhole him.
+However, the gimmick turned out to be a blessing and a curse, as it was said by Bruce Prichard and even Sean Morley himself that the Val Venis character would pigeonhole him.
 A "former" adult film star main-eventing WrestleMania and being the face of a public-traded multi-million dollar company was never going to happen.

 Morley had the ability and look, if packaged right, to be a top player and world champion as he was on international waters.
 Although he was never going to get to the top of the card, he got to be the envy of many men and women and had the chance to work with the world’s biggest adult film star.
 Now that’s something not everybody can say!**

 **Jenna Jameson spent time as a teen with WWE legend The Undertaker.
 She believed Taker was going to kidnap her.
 That story can be read here on our site.